openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/TimezoneTraveling-DaylightSavingTime.md

 ## Accu-Chek Combo

-The [new Combo driver](../Configuration/Accu-Chek-Combo-Pump-v2.md) automatically adjusts the time of the pump to the time of the phone.
+The [new Combo driver](../CompatiblePumps/Accu-Chek-Combo-Pump-v2.md) automatically adjusts the time of the pump to the time of the phone.
 The Combo cannot store timezones, only local time, which is precisely what the new driver programs into the pump.
 In addition, it stores the timezone in the local AAPS preferences to be able to convert the pump's localtime to a full timestamp that has a timezone offset.
 The user does not have to do anything; if the time on the Combo deviates too much from the phone's current time, the pump's time is automatically adjusted.

 Note that this takes some time, however, since it can only be done in the remote-terminal mode, which is generally slow.
 This is a Combo limitation that cannot be overcome.

 The old, Ruffy-based driver does not adjust the time automatically.
 The user has to do that manually.
 See below for the steps necessary to do that safely in case the timezone / daylight savings is the reason for the change.

-(Timezone-traveling-time-adjustment-daylight-savings-time-dst)=

 ## Medtrum